 The subsidiary companies are subject to corporation tax and VAT in the same way as any commercial organisation.
-The Oxford Partnership is also subject to Withholding Tax (WHT) for payments made internationally.

 Provisions and Contingent Liabilities

 Provisions are recognised when the Group has a present legal or constructive obligation as a result of a past event, it is probable that a transfer of economic benefit will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.